-Connecticut is using a dedicated outreach process to inform families of the Care4Kids program.
-This will include "high touch" partnership to key influencers in the community, particularly those that serve the most isolated families, such as homeless families, to ensure they are aware of the program.
+Connecticut is investing in a more thorough outreach process to inform families of the Care4Kids program.
+Part of this investment will include "high touch" partnership to key influencers in the community, particularly those that serve the most isolated families, such as homeless families, to ensure they are aware of the program.
 For example, Connecticut has eight Coordinated Access Networks (CANs) which service providers work together to streamline and standardize the process for individuals and families experiencing homelessness to access assistance to resources.
-OEC may also increase CAN's capacity to perform the promising model of shelter diversion, including use of quality dollars for diversion support funding and outcomes payments for associated reductions in risk of child trauma and reductions in child care costs associated with entering shelter.
 The OEC will partner with CAN teams to refer families directly to the Care 4 Kids program.
 The OEC will also consider other strategies, such as data matching with sister state agencies to identify homeless families.